KmoM88/laravel-starter/Challenge.md

   - Set up separate environments (staging, production) with different droplets and registries.
   - Implement blue-green deployments or canary releases for zero-downtime updates.
   - Testing pyramid with unit, integration, and end-to-end tests up to stages dev/test/prod/deploy.
+- **DO Droplet Image**:
+  - Ubuntu 44.04 was used with least resources available on NYC3 region (1vCPU, 1GB RAM, 25GB SSD, $4/month).

 ---